Are you struggling with deals stuck in limbo or leads slipping through the cracks?

 Deal stages are the steps in a sales pipeline that help a business visualise its sales process.
 They indicate when a lead or customer is getting closer to closing a deal or making a purchase.
 Deal stages can be used to predict revenue and identify selling roadblocks.

-Deal stages are the milestones of a sales pipeline, representing the progression of a potential sale from initial contact to a closed deal.
-They're the rhythm that sales teams move to, providing a structured tempo for engagements with prospects.
+Deal stages the rhythm that sales teams move to, providing a structured tempo for engagements with prospects.
 Here's how they typically break down:

 - Initial Contact: The opening number where introductions are made.